 Consciously lowering the knuckles allowed the pinky to re-curve, correcting the bowhold.

 So we devised an exercise called “Mountains and Valleys.”
 She played a short, full-bow tonalization with two bows per note.
-When she reached the frog each time, she looked at her knuckles (which were peaked) and flattened them.
-Because this process required considerable concentration, just 8 times of reaching the frog was the perfect length for the exercise.
+Each time she reached the frog she looked at her knuckles (which were peaked) and flattened them.
+And wow!!
+It took her full concentration to turn flatten that mountaintop each time.

 After a week of doing this, Rose had developed good conscious control over her knuckles.
 Now the only missing piece was actually lowering the knuckles while returning from the tip to the middle.
 Her assignment for the upcoming week was now to gradually lower her knuckles on the way to the middle.